jo-37/debug-filter-printexpr/README.md

 - `\`

-    The expression shall be a list of references.
+    The expression shall evaluate to a list of references.
-    These will be evaluated using [Data::Dumper](https://metacpan.org/pod/Data::Dumper).
+    These will be evaluated using [Data::Dumper](https://metacpan.org/pod/Data::Dumper) as if used as parameter list to a subroutine call, i.e. named as `$_[_n_]`.

 - `"`